Welcoming a Puppy or Rescue Dog? Start with the Right Trainer

 Punishment-based methods include:

-These techniques may suppress behaviour temporarily, but they often lead to:
+These techniques might temporarily suppress behavior but often lead to:

 🚩 Fear